What Jobs Can 18-Years-Olds Get?

 Focus on accomplishments, such as awards that relate to the job you are applying for or from which you learned a valuable lesson.
 Even stating your improvement levels in your sport, with a metric to back it up, will show you know how to set and reach your goals and have follow-through.

 Be sure to include a summary statement about yourself, explaining briefly why you are interested in the job and highlighting why you are the best candidate.
 Not having job experience can be a positive thing; you enter your position without prejudgments or old ways of doing things, which can inhibit learning.
-You are a blank canvas, ready to become a masterpiece.
+Be sure to let your potential employer know this in an interview.
+They may know that you are 18 but they may not be aware of how excited you are to start working or how passionate you are about the potential job.
+You are a blank canvas, ready to become a masterpiece so let them know (both verbally and through your resume) that you are ready and willing to learn the trade.

 I’m 18, and I’d like to work in the healthcare field.
 What kind of job am I qualified for in a hospital?